Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Cook in batches.
 The longer the oil stays heated, the higher the risk of developing trans-fats, so if I need the oil to stay hot for more than 30 minutes, I stop, empty the pan, and change the oil.

 Use only high-quality, unprocessed oils like EVOO.
 In addition to heat, other factors can destabilize oils including time, exposure to air (oxidation), and exposure to light.
-I use mostly EVOO for cooking which I buy in large tins rather than glass bottles which allow light through.
+I use mostly EVOO for cooking which I buy in large tins rather than glass bottles that allow light through.
 For salad dressings and flavoring of dishes, I use small bottles of EVOO which I keep in the pantry to avoid exposure to sunlight.
+Light can destabilize many oils.

 Use fats with a very high smoke point.
 Although there are conflicting data about it, when frying at very high temps is a must I turn to avocado oil, which has a smoke-point of 520 degrees and is rich in O3FAs and O9FAs.